DrupalizeMe/drupal_user_guide/README.txt

 The output the scripts produces lands in the output directory.
 Subdirectory html of that is the output for the AsciiDoc Display module; e-books land in the ebooks subdirectory.

-* auto_screenshots

-This directory holds a module that contains a Simpletest test that creates a demo site for the guide.
-This can be used as a reference, and to make screen shots.
-See README.txt in that directory for more information.

 ASCIIDOC OUTPUT BUILD SCRIPTS